-In the Basic Zone modes, to prevent spoiled shots, most functions are set automatically and cannot be changed.
-In the $< \mathbf{P} >$ (Program AE) mode, you can set various functions and be more creative.
+In Basic Zone modes, to prevent spoiled shots, advanced function settings cannot be changed.
+However, in the <P> (Program AE) mode, you can set various functions and be more creative.

-- In the mode, the camera sets the shutter speed and aperture automatically to obtain a standard exposure. - The difference between the Basic Zone modes and <P> is explained on page 310. - The functions explained in this chapter can also be used in the <Tv>, <Av>, and <M> modes explained in Chapter 4. - The ☆ mark shown on the right of the page title indicates that the function is available only in Creative Zone modes (p.24). - stands for Program. - AE stands for Auto Exposure.
+- In the mode, the camera sets the shutter speed and aperture automatically to obtain a standard exposure. - The difference between the Basic Zone modes and is explained on page 314. - The functions explained in this chapter can also be used in the <Tv>, <Av>, and <M> modes explained in Chapter - The ☆ mark shown on the right of the page title indicates that the function is available only in Creative Zone modes (p.24). - \ <P> stands for Program. - \ AE stands for Auto Exposure.